 Merely five out of 430 Congressional representatives showed up to listen to Nabeela and her plight.
 One would expect a better audience, but well, it so happened that (unlike Malala) Nabeela was not the poster-girl for warmongers’ propaganda.

 Western media did cover Nabeela’s visit, though, and even pointed out the fact that the translator broke down in tears while recounting their story.
 However, as expected, the American government decided to overlook the matter and remain as mute as possible.
-By the way, President Obama was entertaining the CEO of Lockheed Martin (a weapons manufacturer) at exactly the same time when Mr Rahman and his children were narrating the injustice meted out to them all thanks to a botched execution of an American weapon.
+By the way, President Obama was entertaining the CEO of Lockheed Martin (a weapons manufacturer) as Mr Rahman and his children were narrating the injustice meted out to them all thanks to a botched execution of an American weapon.

 Nabeela Isn’t Malala